joaomelo/blog/src/posts/2020-05-18-how-to-create-a-dialog-to-select-multiple-values-in-google-sheets/2020-05-18-how-to-create-a-dialog-to-select-multiple-values-in-google-sheets.md

 We can improve upon that by styling the dialog and creating a better UI.
 You will see that if click in the menu in a cell without validation criteria we get a exception.
 We also could deal better with the asynchronous aspects.
 But i will leave that outside the scope of this post.

-Finally, you can find the full code mentioned here in this GitHub repository.
+Finally, you can find the full code for this post in this (GitHub repository)[https://github.com/joaomelo/dialog-to-select-multiple-values-in-google-sheets].